stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 crude trap-doors leading down to some still deeper region of horror.
 Kneeling by one, he worked at it with his hands, and found that with extreme difficulty he could budge it.
 At his touch the moaning beneath ascended to a louder key, and only with vast trepidation did he persevere in the lifting of the heavy stone.
-A stench unnamable now rose up from below, and the doctor&rsquo;s head reeled dizzily as he laid back the slab and turned his torch upon the exposed square yard of gaping blackness.
+A stench unnamable now rose up from below, and the doctor's head reeled dizzily as he laid back the slab and turned his torch upon the exposed square yard of gaping blackness.